srcspider/nightdragon/README.md

 Overview
 ========

-`www.draft/` is a draft of the folder your users should be accessing.
+`drafts/www.apache/` is a draft of the folder your users should be accessing.
 The `media/static` folder on it's root is where general purpose static content should be placed.
 The `media/index.php` should contain all the dynamic media handling.
 Use `thumbs` for basic thumbnails.

+The `drafts/` folder may contain all sorts of other configuration files.
+For example you could have a `www.ngnx/` directory, or a `sphinx.conf` file, or a `php.ini` file, etc.

-`plugins/` contains external libraries and tools, be it modules or other libraries that are not modules themselves but also not module dependent; such as the autoloader
+`vendor/` contains external libraries and tools, be it modules or other libraries that are not modules themselves but also not module dependent; such as the autoloader; vendor distributed binaries located in `vendor/binary` by default

 `modules/` contains your project modules. *All your code should go here!*